-Popular Gold Coins & How Much They’re Worth
+Most Popular Gold Coins & How Much Coins are Worth

 Gold has served as money throughout human history, across the world, for many reasons, such as ease of transportation, high value-to-weight ratio, ability to be easily melted and repurposed without losing it’s value and more.
-While people have used pure gold or gold bars in their transactions, the most common form of gold currency has always been gold coins.
+While people have used pure gold or gold bars in their transactions, the most common form of gold currency has always been different types of popular gold coins.

 While there was a time when gold coins were used in circulation as currency, in recent decades, they have found their purpose as bullion coins to gold investors and commemorative coins to collectors.
-Though these coins are accepted as legal tender, you won’t find them being used in day-to-day financial transactions because the value of the gold more often than not exceeds the nominal value of the currency.
+Though these coins are accepted as legal tender, you won’t find them being used in day-to-day financial transactions because how much a gold coin is worth more often than not exceeds the nominal value of the currency.

 Gold coins have always been made mostly or entirely of gold.
 Most gold coins minted since 1800 are about 90-92% gold (22 karat), but nearly all modern gold bullion coins are pure gold.
 The remaining ~10% is often silver and copper.

-Considering the fact that gold coins are quite popular among both investors and collectors, people looking into the subject matter are usually interested in knowing about the many different gold coins and their worth.
-In this article, we’ll look into some of the more popular gold coins and their worth.
+Considering the fact that gold coins are quite popular among both investors and collectors, people looking into the subject matter are usually interested in knowing about the many different gold coins and how much coins are worth.
+In this article, we’ll look into some of the most popular gold coins and their worth.

 1) American Eagles Gold Coins

-The American Eagle gold coin is one of the official gold bullions of the United States.
-It was authorized by the Gold Bullion Coin Act of 1985 and first released by the United States Mint in 1986.
+American Eagle gold coins are one of the official gold bullions of the United States.
+This coin was authorized by the Gold Bullion Coin Act of 1985 and first released by the United States Mint in 1986.
 The design of the coin features a full figure of Lady Liberty with flowing hair holding a torch in her right hand and an olive branch on the left on the front, while on the back the coin shows a male eagle carrying an olive branch flying above a nest of eagles.

 Based on a market price of $1850, each of the 4 sizes would be worth the following.
 At Express Gold Cash, we pay 90% of the value of gold bullion, so the amount we would pay is in parentheses.